ralph-groupscholar/groupscholar-casework-ledger/README.md

 - Log casework notes with priorities, tags, and follow-up dates.
 - List and filter notes by scholar, priority, or time window.
 - Generate quick stats snapshots for recent activity.
+- Track upcoming or overdue follow-ups for outreach planning.
 - Export filtered notes to CSV for reporting.

 ## Setup